XAMeLeOH/zbx_blockdevices_template/README.md

 FreeBSD   |      X       |    X    |     —
 ```

+This is why the template contains both: bytes and sectors items.

 ## System requirements

 - lsblk (for Ubuntu and Debian: `apt-get install util-linux`)

 ## Installation